P A M I P I C S

 Brain Injury Photogroup

 Photography can be a powerful tool for self-exploration and non-verbal expression in adults with acquired brain injuries.
 Together with two colleagues, I have developed a workbook for a photography course specifically designed for this population.
-Currently, photo groups are active in the Netherlands and Flanders.
+Currently, photo groups based on this workbook are running in the Netherlands and Flanders.
 Pictures from these groups are also featured in the traveling exhibition 'Chaos in My Head'.

 The workbook is published by Sig vzw and can be ordered here.
 The first edition is out of print.